 - 1. Actions will be undertaken promptly, and deadlines for responses will be specified at each stage of the process. - 2.
 Actions will be governed by a commitment to the spirit of the Gospel of Jesus Christ; and those involved will seek to act in a fair and reasonable manner. - 3.
 The process will be as simple as possible and easily accessible to interns. - 4.
 The process will not victimise or discriminate against any intern or respondent. - 5.
 Reasons and full explanations will be given for decisions and actions taken. - 6.
 Records of the handling of a grievance will be kept for at least 5 years and treated as confidential, with access available to involved parties as appropriate. - 7.
 Components of the process will be at no cost to the intern, apart from travelling expenses. - 8.
-All KCML staff involved in a grievance or appeal have a duty to observe the principles of natural justice - 9.
-The intern requesting the appeal may withdraw it at any stage in the process.
-If the appeal is withdrawn, the matter will be considered closed. - 10.
-If the appeal results in a decision that supports the intern, KCML will immediately implement that decision and take any corrective and preventative action required, and will advise the intern of the outcome.
+All KCML staff involved in a grievance or appeal have a duty to observe the principles of natural justice

-&lt;sup>4 Natural justice: A term used in government and administrative decision-making, meaning the duty to act fairly in a dispute - that is, to act without bias and to ensure a fair hearing for all parties.
+&lt;sup>10 Natural justice: A term used in government and administrative decision-making, meaning the duty to act fairly in a dispute - that is, to act without bias and to ensure a fair hearing for all parties.
 It can also be called 'procedural fairness'.
 The underlying assumption is that some legal principles are self-evident, or 'natural'.
 All staff involved in resolving an appeal have a duty to observe the principles of natural justice (or 'procedural fairness').
 In summary, they encompass the following elements: